Reviews & First Drives

 The 997.2 Mid-Cycle Refresh (2008)

 Porsche introduced the 997.2 for the 2009 model year, carrying updates that went well beyond cosmetic changes.
 The most significant mechanical development was the adoption of direct fuel injection across the naturally aspirated range, improving both power output and fuel efficiency.
-The Carrera's 3.6-litre engine gained 20 hp to reach 345 hp, and the Carrera S's 3.8-litre unit climbed to 385 hp.
+The Carrera's 3.6-liter engine gained 20 hp to reach 345 hp, and the Carrera S's 3.8-liter unit climbed to 385 hp.

 Joshua Hawkins